 Glenford Fort Earthworks-

-67 Acres in Perry County
+67 Acres in Perry County – donated to Perry County Soil and Water District

 Glenford’s Notable Features.
 The walls that encircle the 24.4 acre ceremonial grounds average 20 feet in breadth and 3 to 6 feet in height.
 In earlier years the ridgetop’s most arresting feature was a stately stone mound that rose from the interior enclosure, its footprint still marked by a canopy of trees.
 Still highly visible is a squircle enclosure (rounded off square) that sits directly in front of the main gateway, and a small mound in front of the squircle.

 Aging the Enclosure.
 A 1987 excavation of the mound uncovered a collection of Adena spear points, potsherds, a copper bracelet, and pipe fragments.
 Evidence of postholes revealed the existence of an oval building at the base of the stone mound.
 Radiocarbon dating placed the structure’s age at 280 B.C., near the end of the Adena era, indicating that the mound was likely several centuries older than the stone wall and the squircle enclosure which are of classic Hopewell design.
-Since most archeologists now consider the Hopewell to be the cultural descendents of the Adena in Ohio, it is not necessarily surprising to have both cultures in evidence at one site.
+Since most archeologists now consider the Hopewell to be the cultural descendants of the Adena in Ohio, it is not necessarily surprising to have both cultures in evidence at one site.